Sometimes I feel like I’m writing the next great American novel. But then I realize I’m writing just a really long, unfocused suicide note.

 “People?”
 The chef grips the white linen cloth laid upon the magnificent oak table President George Washington himself once ate at.
 “But people?
 The people are the ones who put you in office, my leader.”

 “Yes,” President of the United States Barack Hussein Obama says.
 “And now I will put the people who put me in office into my stomach.
 See, I’m a foodie.
 On top of that, I’m the most powerful man in the world.
 And if I’m the most powerful person in the world then I should be able to eat a person.
 Lesser people do it.
-If lesser people can do it than a greater person should, goddammit.
+If lesser people can do this, then a greater person should, goddammit.
 A greater person should do it.
 I want people and mashed potatoes.”
 A limber and presidental arm is placed on the chef’s shoulder.
 An impassioned, presidential look is exchanged.

 “Of course, Mr. President,” the White House chef says.

-“Now go,” the first black man to ever be President of the United States said.
-“Please hurry.
+“Now go,” the first black man to ever be President of the United States said, “Please hurry.
 And– Preston?– It’s Preston, isn’t it?”